flatcar/Flatcar/draft.md

 - Defining what it means for a project group to be in good standing and enforcing those expectations.

+### Founding mandate

+In addition to the responsibilities above, the founding-term Steering Committee is specifically tasked with defining, before its term ends, the rules that will govern the Committee and its elections from the second term onward (these rules are not fixed forever and may themselves be revised later — see [Changes to this charter](#changes-to-this-charter)).
+This includes at least:

+- The number and type of seats.
+- Candidate and voter eligibility.
+- Term length, staggering, and term limits.
+- Company representation limits, if any.
+- The voting method and voting/election process, including thresholds for decisions and charter changes.
+- Vacancy, removal, and Emeritus rules.

+These rules should be published as updates to this charter and to `steering-elections.md` before the founding term ends, and adopted by the Maintainers per the amendment process described in [Changes to this charter](#changes-to-this-charter).

 ## Working with the Technical Committee

 Technical direction, architecture, and cross-cutting engineering decisions are handled